Hearing loss and deafness happen when sound signals don’t reach the brain. This is caused by a problem in the hearing system.

 Most hearing aids can now connect to your mobile phone using Bluetooth connection.
 However, if you wish to connect your hearing aids to other devices then you need to make sure that your audiologist programmes your hearing aids with additional settings.

-Your audiologist may add the following three settings to your hearing aid:
+For instance, your audiologist may add the following three settings to your hearing aid:

 Programme 1: Mic – this means the hearing aids is transmitting audio from the hearing aid microphones.